AgoraIO-Community/Agora-RN-Quickstart/README.md

 In the next step, you need to use the App ID of your project.
 Follow these steps to [create an Agora project](https://docs.agora.io/en/Agora%20Platform/manage_projects?platform=All%20Platforms) in Console and get an [App ID](https://docs.agora.io/en/Agora%20Platform/terms?platform=All%20Platforms#a-nameappidaapp-id ).

 1. Go to [Console](https://dashboard.agora.io/) and click the **[Project Management](https://dashboard.agora.io/projects)** icon on the left navigation panel.
-2. Click **Create** and follow the on-screen instructions to set the project name, choose an authentication mechanism, and Click **Submit**.
+2. Click **Create** and follow the on-screen instructions to set the project name, choose an authentication mechanism (for this project select App ID without a certificate), and Click **Submit**.
 3. On the **Project Management** page, find the **App ID** of your project.

+Check the end of document if you want to use App ID with certificate.

 ### Steps to run our example